brimdata/zed/docs/formats/zng.md

-in the stream itself while having a binary serialization format that allows "lazy parsing" of fields such that only the fields of interest in a stream need to be deserialized and interpreted. aUnlike Avro, ZNG embeds its "schemas" in the data stream as Zed types and thereby admits an efficient multiplexing of heterogeneous data types by prepending to each data value a simple integer identifier to reference its type.
+in the stream itself while having a binary serialization format that allows "lazy parsing" of fields such that only the fields of interest in a stream need to be deserialized and interpreted.
+Unlike Avro, ZNG embeds its "schemas" in the data stream as Zed types and thereby admits an efficient multiplexing of heterogeneous data types by prepending to each data value a simple integer identifier to reference its type.